 The first time I ever really thought about artichokes was my freshman year of college, when I was meeting people in the dorms.
 One of my now good friends from college grew up in Castroville, and I had never heard of the town.
 He went on to say that Castroville was the artichoke capital of the world and that it hosted an annual artichoke festival.
 I thought to myself, “Artichokes??
 Interesting.”
 Little did I know that over 10 years later, artichokes would become one of my favorite vegetables and that I would visit an artichoke farm based in Castroville!

-Over the next year, I will be participating in several blogger tours and events with Safeway to learn more about their Northern California-based vendors.
+Throughout the year, I have been and will continue to participate in several blogger tours and events with Safeway to learn more about their Northern California-based vendors.
 Our first tour included a visit to Ocean Mist Farms, the largest grower of artichokes in the U.S. I had never seen artichoke plants before the farm tour.
 When we arrived at Ocean Mist Farms, I was blown away by the vast fields of green plants with artichoke buds peeking through the top.

 Towards the end of the tour, Safeway treated all of us to a catered lunch in the artichoke fields.
 The lunch featured dishes made from a selection of Ocean Mist Farms produce, Sun Pacific Cuties, and Safeway O Organics, as well as bubbles from Chandon.
 It was a beautiful meal, and we all got goodie bags filled with artichokes, Cuties, and some sparkling rosé to inspire our next recipes.

 I didn’t grow up eating artichokes, so for the longest time, I was intimidated by the thought of cooking them.
 Having cooked them for a few years now, I realized that the preparation is not as daunting as I once thought.
 There’s just a few things that you need to keep in mind when cooking artichokes.